[44%, sampled in Luxembourg]

 But then Greenland belongs to Denmark, and when I checked the Isfjord website I learned that the company headquarters were located near Kopenhagen.
 So I decided to simply list it as a Danish vodka.

 The first thing I noticed about Isfjord was its price tag.
 At a steep 38€ for 700ml, it was even more expensive than Mansfeld.
 But then it was supposed to be made with PURE ICEBERG WATER.
 It couldn’t possibly be affordable.

-The bottle has a slick and shiny, and the glass feels pretty massive.
+The bottle has a slick and shiny look, and the glass feels pretty massive.
 The only thing I didn’t like was the amount of text on the label.
-A 7/10.

 There is another thing, though: this is one of those bottles that have a great pouring sound, especially when it’s almost full.
 The way it goes “glug-glug-glug-glug” is nothing short of delightful.

 So.
 Does using PURE ICEBERG WATER make any difference when it comes to taste?